rsyncOSX/rsyncuidocs/content/en/blog/rsyncprocess.md

 The only scenarios where the original might be preferred:

 1. **Summary Suppression**: If you specifically need the `isRealRun` and `hasSeenSummaryStart` logic to suppress final summary lines during progress reporting
-2. **Version-Specific Behavior**: If you need different behavior for openrsync vs rsync3
+2. **Legacy Code Compatibility**: Existing implementations that depend on specific RsyncProcess behavior

-**However**: These features can easily be added to RsyncProcessStreaming if needed, and the architecture is much cleaner for doing so.
+**However**: Any needed features can easily be added to RsyncProcessStreaming if needed, and the architecture is much cleaner for doing so.

 ---